1000 GIS Applications & Uses

 903. Parking Demand – Estimating parking demand and its fit with parking capacity with Python.
 (PARKFIT)

-905. Closest Facility – Solving the cost of traveling between incidents and facilities for which are nearest to one other.
+905. Closest Facility – Solving the cost of traveling between incidents and facilities which are nearest to one another.

 906. Infrastructure Damage – Reporting damaged infrastructure in a browser web mapping system.

 907. Motor Vehicle Collisions – Correlating motor vehicle collisions with spatial attributes such as speed limits, guardrails, and on-street parking.

 908. Intersection Analysis – Improving intersection safety through crash and road safety analysis with the MapWindow Safety Software Plugin.

 909. Intelligent Transportation System (ITS) – Feeding data from GPS units, video cameras, and road monitoring units to advance the efficiency and safety of transportation systems.